标签:

 ehco is /bin/echo

-The type command can also identify aliases to other commands:
+command can also identify aliases to other commands:

-ll is aliased to ls -alF
+is an alias for ls -alF

-ls is aliased to ls --color=auto
+is an alias for ls --color=auto

-$which ls
+$which ll $which ls /bin/ls

-$type -t echo ll which
+$type -t echo ll which builtin alise file

 An alias can be used to map longer commands to shorter key sequences.
 When the shell sees an alias being executed, it substitutes the longer sequence before proceeding to interpret commands.

-For example, the command ls -l is commonly aliased to l or ll.
-Because these smaller commands are easier to type, it becomes faster to run the ls -lcommand line.
+.
+Because these smaller commands are easier to type, it becomes faster to run the ls -l

-You can determine what aliases are set on your shell with the alias command:
+You can determine what aliases are set on your shell with the alias

 The aliases that you see from the previous examples were created by initialization files.
 These files are designed to make the process of creating aliases automatic and will be discussed in more detail in a later chapter.

-New aliases can be created by typing alias name=command where name is the name you want to give the alias and command is the command you want to have executed when you run the alias.
+where name is the name you want to give the alias and command is the command you want to have executed when you run the alias.

 Aliases created this way will only persist while the shell is open.
 Once the shell is closed, the new aliases that you created will be lost.
 Additionally, each shell has its own aliases, so if you create an alias in one shell and then open another shell, you won‘t see the alias in the new shell.